serpient/simple-boilerplate/README.md

 - `git remote rm origin` - At this point, this repository copy is still connected to the simple-boilerplate github repository.
 This command will remove the remote origin link so you can connect it to a new link.
 - `git remote add origin <your github repository link>` - As mentioned above, this is how you add a new origin link for your repository.
 As in, any changes in your local development will be "pushed" and sent to the repository link you set.
 - `git push -u origin master` - Pushes all your local repository changes to master branch, aka your github repository master-branch.
+- `npm install -g live-server` - Installs live-server npm package globally on your computer.
+You will need this to run live-server for your project.
 - `npm install` - Installs all development dependencies the repository will need.
 - `npm i -g live-server` - Installs live-server globally
 - `live-server` - Starts the live server so all changes in your code will be reflected immediately